luisrb/superhero-maintenance/README.md

 You can see the example information in **src\app\modules\mock\heroes.json**.

-The mock backend is automatically started when you run the `ng serve` command to start the Angular development server.
+The mock backend is automatically started when you run the `npm run start` or `npm run test`.

 However, if you want to start the mock backend server separately, you can use the following command: `npm run mock-server`

 ## Running the Application